 There are several news stories, as well as professional studies that are focused on the dangers of driving while intoxicated, distracted or fatigued.
-However, a new study has shown that if you don’t drink the proper amount of water during the day, it may lead to the higher chance of being involved in an accident and more critical injuries.
+However, a new study has shown that if you don’t drink the proper amount of water during the day (dehydration), it may lead to the higher chance of being involved in an car accident and more critical injuries.

 As the summer months approach, record breaking heat is more common than not in Florida.
 There are far too many people who are completely unaware of how much the sun and heat can drain their energy and lead quickly to dehydration.

 If you have suffered an injury due to someone else not paying attention while behind the wheel, then you may have the ability to file for monetary compensation.
 A Florida car accident lawyer can help you with this difficult situation.